dynamai/hiddenbias_EFM/README.md

 🔑 **We know that an ODE sampler can often be paired with an SDE sampler that realizes the same marginal density path.
 The flux-null vector field correction reveals another axis of freedom: even after restricting ourselves to purely deterministic ODE dynamics, we can modify the particle trajectories and kinetic-energy tail behavior while preserving the same one-time marginals** 😮

-The above message is true for both neural and empirical FM sampler.
+The above message is valid for both neural and empirical FM sampler.
 The animations shown below are obtained with empirical FM samplers which our paper focus on:

 ![overview](assets/overview.gif)